radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 ##USERID specifies the user to connect to the server (198.123.123.444).
 ##PASSWORD specifies the password for the user mentioned above.

 ##SIZELIMIT=1 is set to specify only one entry should be returned to join with.
 In this case, it is assumed that only one entry should be returned from the dc=anotherldap,dc=com branch.

+>[!note]
-NOTE - If no sizelimit is specified, the default used is 1000.
+>If no sizelimit is specified, the default used is 1000.

 **Example 3 – Extended Join**